ethank2222/backup/README.md

 - **Directory Management**: Existing backups are safely replaced
 - **Error Reporting**: Clear error messages for debugging

+## 🗓️ Daily Backup Logic

+- If a backup for today already exists, it is **deleted before the new backup is taken**.
+This ensures you always have only the latest backup for each day, and never duplicate backups for the same date.
+- The system will automatically keep only the 5 most recent daily backups per repository, deleting the oldest ones.

 ## 🚀 GitHub Actions Integration

 The system integrates seamlessly with GitHub Actions.
 The workflow at `.github/workflows/daily-backup.yml`: